A uniform beam of length L and mass m rests horizontally and is s... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-A uniform beam of length and mass rests horizontally and is supported at its ends by supports A and B. If a downward point load is applied at a distance from support A, which of the following gives the correct expressions for the reaction forces at supports A () and B ()?
+A uniform beam of length and mass rests horizontally and is supported at two points, A and B, which are located at the ends of the beam.
+If the beam is in static equilibrium and no other forces act on it except gravity, what is the reaction force at support A?

 Watch next